sukhada14/ECE228_Project_SP22/README.md

 2.DL_Timeseries_methods.ipynb

 ## Data
+We are using Sustainbench data in our project.
 ### crop_type_kenya_2017_metadata.csv
 It is a metadata file.
 It contains information about file name,	type of crop, region etc.